Can I Get a Witness?

 Can I Get a Witness? is a 2024 Canadian science fiction film directed by Ann Marie Fleming.

-The film premiered at the Toronto International Film Festival on September 6, 2024.
-It is set to be released in Canada on March 14, 2025.
+The film premiered at the Toronto International Film Festival on September 6, 2024 and was released in Canada on March 14, 2025.

 Premise

 Blending live action and animation, the film is set in a postapocalyptic world in which travel and technology are virtually banned, and people who reach the age of 50 have to submit to death to control the size of the population, while young people are tasked with artistically documenting their final moments.